 This internet site is provided by Michelmores LLP.

-Michelmores LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and must comply with the SRA's requirements in force from time to time, including the SRA Code of Conduct 2011 and the SRA Accounts Rules 2011.
-Both documents are contained in the SRA Handbook and can be accessed via the SRA's website: http://www.sra.org.uk/handbook/.
+Michelmores LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and must comply with the SRA's Standards and Regulations in force from time to time, including the Code of Conduct for Solicitors, the Code of Conduct Firms and the SRA Accounts Rules.
+The Standard and Regulations be accessed via the SRA's website at: www.sra.org.uk/solicitors/standards-regulations/.

 The SRA is the independent regulatory arm of the Law Society of England and Wales, our professional body.